 - False promises can violate the trust of employees.

 - One-way communication is outdated, according to the high-performance team model.
-Employees seek valuable feedback and want their voice to be heard.
+Employees seek valuable feedback and want their voices to be heard.

 - Ego-driven leadership is a big turnoff for employees.
 Leaders must develop self-awareness and leave their ego at the door.